ryanckulp/SJW_Bot_Extension/README.md

 # SJW Chrome Extension for Twitter
-Browser Twitter safely with forewarning of SJWs in your midst.
+Browser Twitter safely, aware of SJWs in your midst.